wchan2/cli.py/README.md

 ### TODO:

 - Add support to subcommands
-- Support for printing help as a subcommand or the `--help` flag
-- Support for flags preceded by `--`
 - Add to pip
 - Add support for different colors to highlight errors better